SAP-archive/devtoberfest-2021-frontend-coding-challenge/README.md

 Unfortunately, this app doesn't have the best loading performance.
 The [Lighthouse performance score](https://web.dev/performance-scoring/) is way below the achievable 100 points.
 Luckily, this is not the fault of the framework used but happened due to a bad implementation and disregard of [common best practices](https://www.youtube.com/watch?v=CBF_8eOjuc8).
 It’s up to you to fix this web application and to push the performance score above 70.

+> Do you want to jump directly to one (possible) solution?
+Then go [here](https://github.com/SAP-samples/devtoberfest-2021-frontend-coding-challenge/tree/sampleSolution) 👈.

 Possible areas where you can achieve performance boosts are:
 - [Optimize Media Files](https://www.youtube.com/watch?v=CBF_8eOjuc8&t=551s)
 - [Avoid or Minimize Blocking JS and CSS / On-demand Loading of Assets](https://www.youtube.com/watch?v=CBF_8eOjuc8&t=675s)